pub struct TextBox<T> {

 Builder-style method for setting the font.

-The argument can be a FontDescriptor
+The argument can be a FontDescriptor or a Key<FontDescriptor>

-that refers to a font defined in the Env
+that refers to a font defined in the Env.

 Examples